All About Autotask Ticket Notes

 Ticket Workflows

-2. If you are taking over a ticket, please make sure to read all the ticket notes and time entries before getting started, whether you are asked to or not.
+2. If you are a technician taking over a ticket, please make sure to read all the ticket notes and time entries before getting started, whether you are asked to or not.
 You can uncheck the box for “Show System Notes” to make it easier to see the notes that are technically relevant.
 Please don’t assume that all the info you need about the ticket is in the description.

 Note Types